-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+The long term effects of an alcohol or drug problem took a long while to build up, and it will take time and understanding to stop.

-What Exactly Happens During Rehab Creigiau?
+What Happens In Addiction Rehab Creigiau?

-What should you expect after the first week of rehab?
+What should you expect in the first week of drug/alcohol rehab?

 Help and support to prevent you from relapsing will be provided by your clinic in the final week.

-These will assist you as you move from residential care back into the outside world and allow you to plan ahead to prevent any triggers which may cause a relapse.
+These will assist you as you move from residential care back into the outside world and give an opportunity for you to plan supports in advance, for addictive triggers you've identified during treatment.